ReyhaneAbtahi/Election-database/README.md

 # Election database
-this is a database for Election system
+this is a database for political elections
 I use Microsoft SQL Server Management Studio for this project
 # Usage
 in this database we can store informations of voters, candidates, voting branches, staffs, etc and determine winner candidate in each city and in total